ThomasNilsBengtsson/MoveOut/README.md

 This project uses Ngrok to securely expose the local server to the internet.
 Ngrok is particularly helpful for testing features that require external access, such as scanning the QR code on a label with a mobile device to render its contents.

-Install Ngrok: Download and install Ngrok from ngrok.com.
+Install Ngrok: Download and install Ngrok from [Ngrok](https://ngrok.com).

-Start Ngrok: Run the following command to create a tunnel for your application (assuming it runs on port 3000): ngrok http 3000
+Start Ngrok: Run the following command to create a tunnel for your application: ngrok http 3000

 Update URLs: Once Ngrok is running, it will provide a forwarding link (e.g., https://example.ngrok-free.app).